flokk.

 The Walled Garden Cafe at Phoenix Park Visitor Centre

 Tucked inside the park near Ashtown Castle, this cafe serves hot lunches, soups, and sandwiches in a sheltered courtyard garden.
-It is a peaceful and affordable lunch stop that avoids the need to leav
+It is a peaceful and affordable lunch stop that avoids the need to leave the park midday.

 food_and_drink